JRL-CARI-CNR-UNIBS/graph_core/README.md

 **Note**: If you installed `graph_core` dependencies automatically via CPM and another package in your workspace requires one of those dependencies (e.g., `cnr_param`) but not `graph_core`, you have two options:

 - Option 1 [Recommended]: Build and install `graph_core` (and its dependencies) in a non-catkin workspace, then build other packages in a secondary (cascade) catkin workspace.
-- Option 2: Download `graph_core` and its dependencies in a catkin workspace (e.g., using vcstool and the .repos file), build using `catkin build --camke-args -DUSE_ROS1=OFF`, and source it.
+- Option 2: Download `graph_core` and its dependencies in a catkin workspace (e.g., using vcstool and the .repos file), build using `catkin build`, and source it.

 ## Final configuration
 The `cnr_param` library requires a directory to store its parameters.
 You can set this directory by adding the following line to your `~/.bashrc` file: